 Completed in 2008 the $45 million, 175,000 square-foot Leonard Center provides Macalester students with one of the top liberal arts athletics and wellness facilities in the country.
-Features of this state of the art facility include: a 9,800 square foot fitness center, a 10 lane natatorium, 200-meter indoor track, and 1200 seat performance gymnasium.
-The incorporation of the Health Services department, comfortable gathering areas, and a small juice bar make the Leonard Center a place for students to work out, play, relax, or have that sore throat checked out.
+A fitness center, dance studios, health services, comfortable gathering areas, and a small restaurant make it the place for students to work out, play, relax, and have that sore throat checked out.
 For more information on the Leonard Center go to: macalester.edu/athletics

-The varsity athletic teams are members of the Minnesota Intercollegiate Athletic Conference (MIAC) and the National Collegiate Athletics Association (NCAA Division III).
+The varsity athletic teams are members of the Minnesota Intercollegiate Athletic Conference (MIAC), the Midwest Conference (football only), the Collegiate Water Polo Association (CWPA), and the National Collegiate Athletics Association (NCAA Division III).
 Varsity sports for men include baseball, basketball, cross country, football, golf, soccer, swimming and diving, tennis and indoor and outdoor track.
 Varsity sports for women include basketball, cross country, golf, soccer, softball, swimming and diving, tennis, indoor and outdoor track, water polo and volleyball.
 For more information about Macalester’s varsity athletics program and for a listing of all upcoming home contests go to: macalester.edu/athletics

-• Healthy sexuality education including information on healthy relationships, sexually transmitted infections, contraceptive options, and decisions about sexual activity.
-These programs are offered through our SEXY peer education group.
+- Healthy inclusive sexuality education including information on healthy relationships, consent, sexually transmitted infections, contraception options, and decisions about sexual activity.

-These wellness activities complement the counseling and medical services that are offered by the Health and Wellness Center.
-We look forward to seeing you this fall!
-For more information on Wellness at Macalester go to: macalester.edu/health
+These wellbeing activities complement the counseling and medical services that are offered at HWC.
+We look forward to you joining us in community.

 A variety of activity classes are offered through the department of physical education.
 These full semester classes meet over 14 weeks and upon successful completion students may earn one credit toward graduation.
 All activity classes are graded S/NC.
-For more information about the fall PE class schedule go to: macalester.edu/registrar
+For more information about the PE classes offered this fall, please refer to the Fall 2019 Class Schedule.

 The Club Sports program at Macalester College is designed to provide opportunities for students to participate and compete in a variety of sport activities not offered on the varsity level at the college.
 A club sport is student initiated, organized and run by Macalester students who share a common interest in specific sports activity.
 These activities are competitive in nature and typically involve several practices a week and competitions against other college club teams.
-Club sports teams currently offered at Macalester include: M/W Crew, M/W Ice Hockey, M/W Nordic skiing, M/W Rugby, M/W Ultimate Frisbee, Men’s Water Polo and Women’s Lacrosse.
-For more information on club sports go to: macalester.edu/athletics
+Club sports teams currently offered at Macalester include: M/W Crew, M/W Ice Hockey, M/W Nordic skiing, M/W Rugby, M/W Ultimate Frisbee, Men’s Water Polo, Women’s Lacrosse, and Co-ed Volleyball.
+For more information on club sports visit the Club Sports website.

 Recreational activities and competitive sports are a valuable part of a liberal arts education.
 These physical activities are part of a life-long learning process and complement the academic and artistic knowledge gained at Macalester.
 The intramural program desires to provide activities of interest to the Macalester Community.
-The goal is for every individual to participate in an activity of his/her choosing in so far as facilities and equipment permits.
+The goal is for every individual to participate in an activity of one’s choosing in so far as facilities and equipment permits.
 Intramural activities are organized on a team and individual basis, as well as recreational and competitive levels, enabling all to participate.
 Ability is not a primary concern; all you need is desire.
-For more information on intramural activities at Macalester, go the “Recreation” tab at: macalester.edu/athletics
+For more information on intramural activities at Macalester, visit the Macalester Athletics website.